 13) Supporting documentation must include confirmation letters from funding sources for the application showing their commitment to fund.
 The funding confirmation letters must include contact information of the funding organization.
 The Division reserves the right to independently confirm these funding sources.

-G. Threshold #7 – Authorization and Due Formation
+13.7 Authorization and Due Formation

 The Applicant/Co-Applicants must include evidence that Applicant/Co-Applicants are duly formed legal entities authorized to transact business in the State of Nevada and in good standing with the Office of the Secretary of the State of Nevada.
 Requirements for certain entity types are set forth below.
 Information of any outstanding litigation filed against this entity or the principals are also required.
 If the Applicant/Co-Applicant entity type does not fit within one of the categories below, then entity documents and certificates of an equivalent nature must be submitted.